 A tweed jacket comes in really handy when you want to do casual without dressing like a teenager.
 Any pair of straight-cut dark jeans and casual shirt looks great with a tweed jacket worn over.

-The trick to nailing this look is to make sure your jacket is a good fit – nothing looks worse than a voluminous jacket worn over a scruffy polo shirt.
-Look for a good fit – neither so tight that you look like a sausage bursting its casing, nor like you’ve contracted a wasting disease.
+The trick to nailing this look is to make sure your jacket is a good fit – nothing looks worse than a voluminous jacket that hangs off your shoulders and flaps around in the wind.

 And leave the t-shirts to the kids.
-You might consider wearing a henley shirt as a base layer, with a preppy button-down collar weekend shirt under your tweed jacket.
-Alternatively, for a more contemporary feel, go for a cotton cashmere jumper worn with a lightweight gilet under your tweed jacket.
+You might consider wearing a plain Oxford shirt under your tweed jacket.
+Alternatively, for a more contemporary feel, go for a cashmere-mix jumper.

-Casual footwear options include chunky chukka boots, brogues, loafers or even boat shoes if the weather’s good.
+Casual footwear options include rugged chukka boots or deck shoes if the weather’s good.